cfrg/draft-irtf-cfrg-vdaf/draft-irtf-cfrg-vdaf.md

 scheme is comprised of the following algorithms:

 * `Idpf.gen(alpha: Unsigned, beta_inner: Vec[Vec[Idpf.FieldInner]], beta_leaf:
-  Vec[Idpf.FieldLeaf], rand: Bytes[Idpf.RAND_SIZE]) -> (Bytes, Vec[Bytes])` is
+  Vec[Idpf.FieldLeaf], binder: Bytes, rand: Bytes[Idpf.RAND_SIZE]) -> (Bytes,
-  the randomized IDPF-key generation algorithm.
+  Vec[Bytes])` is the randomized IDPF-key generation algorithm.
 (Input `rand` consists of the random coins it consumes.)
-Its inputs are the index `alpha` and the values `beta`.
+Its inputs are the index `alpha` the values `beta`, and a binder string.
 The value of `alpha` MUST be in range `[0, 2^BITS)`.
 The output is a public part that is sent to all Aggregators and a vector of private IDPF keys, one for each aggregator.

-* `Idpf.eval(agg_id: Unsigned, public_share: Bytes, key: Bytes, level: Unsigned,
+* `Idpf.eval(agg_id: Unsigned, public_share: Bytes, key: Bytes, level:
-  prefixes: Vec[Unsigned]) -> Idpf.Vec` is the deterministic, stateless
+  Unsigned, prefixes: Vec[Unsigned], binder: Bytes) -> Idpf.Vec` is the
-  IDPF-key evaluation algorithm run by each Aggregator.
-Its inputs are the Aggregator's unique identifier, the public share distributed to all of the Aggregators, the Aggregator's IDPF key, the "level" at which to evaluate the IDPF, and the sequence of candidate prefixes.
+  deterministic, stateless IDPF-key evaluation algorithm run by each Aggregator.
+Its inputs are the Aggregator's unique identifier, the public share distributed to all of the Aggregators, the Aggregator's IDPF key, the "level" at which to evaluate the IDPF, the sequence of candidate prefixes, and a binder string.
 It returns the share of the value corresponding to each candidate prefix.

   The output type depends on the value of `level`: If `level < Idpf.BITS-1`, the output is the value for an inner node, which has type